Ifeoluwa-SE/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This file contains solutions to the introduction to C project
+This file contains solutions to C variables project